Top Tips for RV Rental in New Zealand

-You don't have to have any significant mechanical knowledge before hiring a campervan but you need to know how to check the oil and water levels.
-Make sure this is demonstrated to you before you drive away in the campervan and make sure they show you where the jack and jump leads are located within the campervan.
+You don't have to have any significant mechanical knowledge before hiring an RV but you need to know how to check the oil and water levels.
+Make sure this is demonstrated to you before you drive away in the RV and make sure they show you where the jack and jump leads are located within the RV.

-One Last Word of Advice for Hiring a Campervan in NZ
+One Last Word of Advice for Hiring an RV in NZ

 There is plenty to see in New Zealand.
 Information on New Zealand and the many places to see and visit can be found in guidebooks and travel guides.
 It's also nice to read personal accounts from other travellers on the places they visited and what made them so special.
 There may be some places that are still hidden from the eyes of the traveller.
 Don't be afraid to explore and don't be afraid to talk to the locals.
 The people in New Zealand are some of the friendliest people in the world.